 Institute: The IMAGINE Institute for Genetic Diseases, Paris

 The ATM protein is one of the critical components necessary for the repair of DNA damage in human cells.
-In patients with A-T, who have mutations in the ATM gene, cells of the brain and the immune system are both affected (called neurons and lymphocytes, respectively).
+In patients with A-T, who have mutations in the ATM gene, cells of the brain and the immune system are both affected (called neurons and lymphocytes).
 One important aspect of A-T is the progressive nature of these clinical symptoms, which suggests that “time” is a critical factor.
-It was recently shown that DNA damage may be triggered in neurons, and possibly white blood cells, in the course of normal cellular activities.
-Dr Jean-Pierre De Villartay and his team will test their idea that the abnormal repair of such DNA damage, especially on a recurrent basis, may explain the progressive cellular degeneration seen in A-T patients.
-This will be studied in the test tube using cells from human A-T patients and mice with A-T.
+Dr Jean-Pierre De Villartay and his team wanted to test the idea that the abnormal repair of such DNA damage, especially over time, may explain the progressive cellular degeneration seen in A-T patients.
+The main goal of the study was to test this hypothesis both on a mouse model (neuron) and in the lab (on lymphocyte cells) from A-T patients and their families.

-Aim1: ATM deficiency and neurodegeneration: In this part of the project, the team will investigate how ATM deficiency affects live neurons responding to repeated activating signals in the test tube.
-They will first map out the precise pattern of DNA damage that occurs across the genome of nerve cells in response to a repeated signal.
-Then they will compare how faithfully DNA damage is repaired in the presence or absence of ATM.
-The team will also measure the impact of accumulated damage on how easily the cell can access the information contained in DNA (“genes”).
+The first aim was to look at ATM deficiency and neurodegeneration.
+In this part of the project, the team investigated how ATM deficiency affected live neurons responding to repeated activating signals in the test tube.
+They mapped out the pattern of DNA damage that occurs across the genome of nerve cells in response to a repeated signal.
+They compared how DNA damage is repaired in the presence or absence of ATM.
+They also measured the impact of accumulated damage on how easily the cell can access the information contained in DNA (“genes”).

-Aim2: ATM deficiency and immune function.
-Based on what happens inside neurons, Dr Villartay and team suggest that lymphocytes might also undergo DNA damage in the course of their normal activities.
-This is a new idea that can be tested in a similar way to Aim1, but with signals that activate lymphocytes.
-These cells will be obtained from both A-T patients and mice with A-T, and compared with healthy cells for the pattern of DNA damage and associated changes in gene function.
+The second aim was to explore ATM deficiency and the immune function.
+The team tested their hypothesis that lymphocytes might also undergo DNA damage in the course of their normal activities.
+They tested this with signals that activate lymphocytes.
+These cells were obtained from both A-T patients and mice with A-T, and compared with healthy cells (from parents or A-T carriers) for the pattern of DNA damage and associated changes in gene function.